Studying with Impairments

 Welcome to our office.
 We would like to give you some general information about studying with impairments at the University of Hamburg.

-At German universities and higher education institutions, more than 10 percent of students attest to have health impairments that make studying difficult.
+At German universities and higher education institutions,about 16 percent of students state to have health impairments that make studying difficult.
 Above all, students have psychological and somatic illnesses, motor, sensory, and speech impairments, as well as specific disorders and autism spectrum disorder.

 The office is the main port of call at Universitiy of Hamburg for prospective students, applicants, and students with impairments.
 Doctoral researchers with impairments who are not academic staff can also contact us.